 Emory will accept some Advanced Placement (AP) credit, as long as the credits appear on a college transcript.
 If you have AP credit in any of the science areas, it is recommended that you complete an upper level course to maintain your knowledge in that area.

-The Office of Admissions is unable to grant course requirement exceptions.
-Exceptions to the course requirements can only be granted by the Admissions Committee and will be determined only when a completed application is submitted.
+Exceptions to the course requirements can only be granted by the Admissions Committee and will be determined only when a complete application is submitted.

 A strong application will include exposure to patients and physicians in a clinical setting.
 Examples would include volunteering at a local hospital, clinical volunteer work abroad, or shadowing a physician.
 The Admissions Committee is most interested in applicants who have face-to-face experience with the patient-doctor relationship.